groupdocs-total/GroupDocs.Total-Products/english/total/net/add-gif-image-watermark-to-docx-viewer.md

     enable: true
     title_left: "Adding image watermark to Word file in .NET"
     content_left: |
-        [GroupDocs.Total](https://products.groupdocs.com/total/net/) makes it easy for developers to integrate PNG image watermark into Word documents using a few lines of C# .NET code.
+        [GroupDocs.Total](https://products.groupdocs.com/total/net/) makes it easy for developers to integrate GIF image watermark into Word documents using a few lines of C# .NET code.

         *   Create instance of HtmlViewOptions class (or PngViewOptions, or JpgViewOption, or PdfViewOptions);
         *   Create an image watermark from the local image file